gokhanaker/library-management-api/README.md

 # Library Management API

 A Library Management RESTful API that allows users to manage books, borrow books and return books.
-It is built with Java 17, Spring Boot and H2 in memory database.
+It is built with Java 17, Spring Boot, Kafka message broker and H2 in memory database.

 ## Features

 - **User Management**: Registration, authentication, and role-based access control
 - **Book Management**: Add, update, delete, and search books with pagination
 - **Borrowing System**: Borrow and return books with availability tracking
+- **Kafka Event Publishing**: Publishes events to Kafka topics when books are borrowed or returned.
+These events can be consumed by other microservices (e.g., notification service) for further processing such as sending notifications to users.

 ## Technology Stack